shanizu/roadtrip-buddy/README.md

 ## TODOs/Future Enhancements

+- **Component Testing**: Implement comprehensive tests for all React components to ensure reliability and maintainability.
 - **Interactive Google Map Pins**: Make map pins interactable with the waypoint list.
 Clicking a waypoint in the list should zoom the map to the corresponding pin.
 - **Auto-Zoom**: Enable auto-zooming on the map to fit the generated route and selected pins for better navigation.
-- **Component Testing**: Implement comprehensive tests for all React components to ensure reliability and maintainability
+- **User Preferences**: Allow users to customize waypoint categories, such as food, gas stations, and attractions.
+- **Sharing Routes**: Enable route sharing via a unique link or QR code.

 Enjoy your road trip planning! 🌟